 Melanin plays a role in how our skin naturally protects itself from UV damage.
 As skin is exposed to the sun, it naturally darkens as a response.
 But once the tan fades, skin begins lightening back to its natural color.

-However, when the cells become damaged with pigment, discoloration that doesn’t fade occurs.
+However, when the cells become damaged with pigment, discoloration that doesn’t fade occurs, leading to a tan that doesn’t fade.
 In fact, it tends to stay dark unless you choose to have this hyperpigmentation treated professionally.

 There is an array of discoloration-busting treatments available, but in order to diminish hyperpigmentation, it’s best to avoid it in the first place by shielding skin from damaging UV rays.
 Once you find a regimen that works for you—one that includes sunscreen, of course—stick with it to prevent discoloration from returning.